dAppServer/wails-build-action/README.md

+20/02/2025 - Wails Version 2.10.0 is problematic, please use `wails-version: "v2.9.0"` & report the bug if you get issues, tyvm <3

 07/02/2025 - Please use `dAppServer/wails-build-action@main` AND star the repo to get updated on V3, the readme refers to a future version

 # dAppServer/wails-build-action@v2